What is the Breast Cancer Wellness Clinic?

 How do people access the Breast Cancer Wellness Clinic at GenesisCare in QLD?

-Once a patient is being treated for breast cancer at GenesisCare, QLD, they are invited to schedule their follow-up appointments at the Breast Cancer Wellness Clinics for continued supportive care to assist in the transition into longer term survivorship.
+Once a patient is being treated for breast cancer at GenesisCare in QLD, they are invited to schedule follow-up appointments at the Breast Cancer Wellness Clinics for continued supportive care to assist with their transition into long-term survivorship.

 Meet our nurses